ramozdev/reusable-ui/README.md

 # Papel UI (Next.js Example)

-Papel UI is a collection of reusable React components for quick prototyping.
+Papel UI is a collection of reusable React components tailored for web3 development.
 Instead of installing a dependency, you copy and paste the components into your project.

 ## Installation